Office of International Programs

 Stevenson Union 322

-In an SOU program, the student remains enrolled at Southern Oregon University while studying at a host institution abroad.
-He or she pays tuition and fees at SOU as if he or she were here, but all housing, meals, and other costs will be paid in the host country.
+In an SOU exchange program, the student remains enrolled at Southern Oregon University while studying at a host institution abroad.
+They pay tuition and fees at SOU as if they were here, but all housing, meals, and other costs will be paid in the host country.
 Most scholarships and financial aid will apply as usual.
 Generally, these programs are the most cost-effective way to study abroad.
-All students must be recommended by the Study Away Coordinator and the individual student applications are forwarded to the host institution by the SOU Office of International Programs.
+All students must be recommended by the Study Away Advisor and the individual student applications are forwarded to the host institution by the SOU Office of International Programs.

 List of SOU Programs